The danger of running up your home equity line of credit

 “Although HELOC (Home Equity Lines of Credit) can be a better choice when it comes to borrowing money because of lower interest rates, if you carry a high balance, you may be backing yourself into a financial corner,” says Jeff Schwartz Executive Director, Consolidated Credit Canada.

-HELOCs are subject to fluctuation in interest rates, so the recent increases to interest rates will raise payments.
+HELOCs are subject to fluctuation in interest rates, so the recent increases in interest rates will raise payments.
 Similarly, in some cities in Canada (like Toronto) home prices have pulled back in the past few months.

 Heavily indebted homeowners could be faced with a double whammy: the money that they’ve borrowed against their house will cost them more to repay, and therefore their monthly payments; at the same time, the value of their homes will decrease.
 This negative impact is often overlooked.